hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

 This interface is only available inside an enclave.

 ```
-int init_attestation(
+bool init_attestation(
     uint8_t* params,
     uint32_t params_length);

 ```
 The `init_attestation` accepts as input a binary array of (possibly encoded) parameters.
-It returns `0` on error.
+It returns `false` on error.
 ```
-int get_attestation(
+bool get_attestation(
     uint8_t* statement,
     uint32_t statement_length,
     uint8_t* attestation,
     uint32_t attestation_length);
 ```
 The `get_attestation` accepts as input a statement and the buffer where the output attestation will be placed.
-It returns `0` on error.
+It returns `false` on error.
 The statement is the object of the attestation.
 Its content is entirely up to the caller.

 ### Details related to EPID-based SGX attestations